 Firstly, if you are interested in ancient history, there is a plethora of Greek, Roman and Assyrian sculptures and mosaics.

-Secondly, the wide collection of strange curiosities in the Kunstkammer Wien picked up by the Habsburg Emperors over the centuries could keep you intrigued for hours.
+Secondly, the extensive collection of strange curiosities in the Kunstkammer Wien, amassed by the Habsburg Emperors over the centuries, could keep you intrigued for hours.

 Thirdly, the volume of works by grandmasters from the 16th to 18th centuries, including Rubens, Bruegel, van Dyck, Titian, and Tintoretto, is immense.
 In particular, the museum has the world’s largest collection of works by Pieter Bruegel the Elder.